lgbouma/lgbouma.com/content/_index.md

-# Welcome!

-Hi there!
+# Hi there!

 My name is Luke Bouma, and you have found my research website.

 I am an astronomer and physicist, and I am currently a [51 Pegasi b](https://www.hsfoundation.org/fellow/luke-bouma-ph-d-candidate/) postdoctoral fellow at Caltech in the Division of Physics, Math, and Astronomy.

-My areas of research include exoplanetary, stellar, and galactic astrophysics.
-I explore these topics using observations, computation, or theory, depending on the requirements of any given problem.
+I primarily work in exoplanetary and stellar astrophysics, and I use a mix of space- and ground-based observatories to conduct my research.
+I also spend much of my time programming, since the data that I analyze are often at the petabyte scale.

+The goals of my research are to understand how planets form and evolve, to determine how that evolution is influenced by the stellar and galactic contexts, and to eventually explore whether other planets exist that are capable of hosting life.

 Feel free to click around!